turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 }
 ```

-This benchmark also defines public as a policy which has an AWS service as the principal and _missing_ the condition which restricts the service access to a resource or account, such as `aws:SourceArn`, `aws:SourceOwner` or `aws:SourceAccount`, with at least one `Allow` statement that grants one or more permissions, e.g.
+This benchmark also defines public as a policy that has an AWS service as the principal and _missing_ the condition which restricts the service access to a resource or account, such as `aws:SourceArn`, `aws:SourceOwner` or `aws:SourceAccount`, with at least one `Allow` statement that grants one or more permissions, e.g.

 ```json
 {